elm-guides/elm-for-js/How to Read a Type Annotation.md

 functions.)

-Let's look at a specialized version of the `List.map` function, which takes a function, and applies it to every element of a list of Float, returning a new list of Ints as a result.
+Let's look at a specialized version of the `List.map` function, which takes a function, and applies it to every element of a list of Float, returning a new list of Int as a result.

 ```elm
 specialMap : (Float -> Int) -> List Float -> List Int